China: Wealth Management

-- The China Banking Regulatory Commission (CBRC), responsible for banking and deposit-taking financial institutions;
+- China Banking Regulatory Commission (CBRC), responsible for banking and deposit-taking financial institutions;

-- The China Securities Regulatory Commission (CSRC), responsible for securities companies and fund management companies;
+- China Securities Regulatory Commission (CSRC), responsible for securities companies and fund management companies;

-- The China Insurance Regulatory Commission (CIRC), responsible for insurance companies;
+- China Insurance Regulatory Commission (CIRC), responsible for insurance companies;

-- The People’s Bank of China (PBC, the Central Bank), rsponsible for interest rates and macro-economic policy;
+- People’s Bank of China (PBC, the Central Bank), responsible for interest rates and macro-economic policy;

 - State Administration of Foreign Exchange (SAFE, part of the Central Bank), responsible for policies on foreign exchange.